Mexico’s current tourism situation, in the words of a local resident

 In WHO’s data, these are the global results in order: United States of America (20,870,913), India (10,395,278), Brazil (7,810,400), Russia (3,332,142), The United Kingdom (2,836,805), France (2,660,740), Italy (2,201,945), Spain (1,982,543), Germany (1,835,038), and Colombia (1,702,966).

 By looking at these numbers, it seems like the USA and Europe are still the ones struggling.
 Of course, I am not saying Mexico is very safe in terms of COVID.
-As travellers, I believe we should be mindful that all countries are at high-risk right now.
+As travelers, I believe we should be mindful that all countries are at high risk right now.

 Again, I am not a COVID expert and I only want to talk about Mexico.
 You still should see the stats on credible websites like WHO.
 I am just here to tell you what’s the current COVID situation in Mexico and how we are living here normally despite that.